draddo11/100-days-of-code/r3-log.md

 Covered some section of pratical design patterns in javascript
 ## R3D43
 Covering section of the creational design patterns in jS

+## R3D43
+Did a login screeni will intergrate into my old projects to improve the looks